Last updated on

 Raspberry Pretzel Crunch Cake

-In order to keep the flavors pretty similar to the original dessert and not hiding them too much with lots of buttercream, I decided to stack this cake “Milk Bar” style (i.e. as a naked cake).
+In order to keep the flavors pretty similar to the original dessert and not hide them too much with lots of buttercream, I decided to stack this cake “Milk Bar” style (i.e. as a naked cake).
 That means we’ll be baking the cake in a 9″x13″ pan, cutting out the cake layers with a cake ring, stacking it inside acetate strips, and chilling it before serving.
 I love using this method of stacking cakes when I’m not using a traditional buttercream to hold up and cover the layers.

 For the cake layers, we’ll be using my strawberry cake from my Strawberry Lemonade Cake, but with raspberry Jell-O (our flavoring) instead of strawberry.
 I also split the original recipe in half for my layers (recipe below), but if you want really thick layers (double this size), you can double the recipe below and bake for an extra 10 to 15 minutes.